Alex Smith: 2011 season

-While the 49ers finished with their most wins since 1997, they did it while ranked 29th of 32 teams in the NFL in total passing yardage for 2011 (including yardage lost from sacks), and Smith was often cynically referred to as a game manager.
+While the 49ers finished with their most wins since 1997, they did it while ranked 29th of 32 teams in the NFL in total passing yardage for 2011 (including yardage lost from sacks), and Smith was often cynically referred to as a "game manager."
 In this manner, The New York Times wrote that Smith was "a steady, if unspectacular, player surrounded by a solid team" in 2011, whose career year "underscored how much he struggled previously."
 It was his first season with over 3,000 yards passing, and he set personal single-season highs in virtually every relevant statistical category commonly cited for quarterbacks: in pass attempts with 445, in completions with 273, in completion percentage with 61.3 percent, in passing yards with 3,144, in average per pass with 7.1 yards per attempt, in overall passer rating with 90.7, in rushing attempts with 52, in rushing yards with 179, and in total touchdowns scored with 19 (17 passing & 2 rushing), all while being sacked a league-high 44 times.
-He also threw a league-low 5 interceptions in 2011, breaking a 49ers franchise record, and setting yet another personal single-season best in fewest passes intercepted per attempt with a 1.123 percent interception rate, likewise the lowest percentage in the league that year.
+He also threw a league-low five interceptions in 2011, breaking a 49ers franchise record, and setting yet another personal single-season best in fewest passes intercepted per attempt with a 1.123 percent interception rate, likewise the lowest percentage in the league that year.

-In the NFC Divisional round of the playoffs, Smith led the 49ers to a win over the New Orleans Saints, with a final score of 36–32.
-Smith threw for 299 yards, three touchdown passes, and no interceptions while rushing for an additional touchdown.
+In the Divisional Round, Smith led the 49ers to a 36–32 victory over the New Orleans Saints.
+He threw for 299 yards, three touchdowns, and no interceptions while rushing for an additional touchdown.
 Smith led touchdown drives of 80 and 85 yards in the final 4:02.
 He scored on a 28-yard touchdown run, and he threw a game-winning 14-yard touchdown pass to Vernon Davis with nine seconds remaining, eschewing a more conservative open receiver that would have settled for a field goal and a tie.
 Analyst Ron Jaworski said "Alex Smith won the game, not Alex Smith by not making mistakes.
 His performance won the game for them."
 Smith also became the first quarterback in NFL playoff history to lead two go-ahead touchdowns in the final 3 minutes of a game.
 The 49ers lost 20–17 in overtime to the New York Giants in the NFC Championship Game.
 Smith completed 12 of 26 passes for 196 yards and two touchdowns, but the team turned the ball over twice on special teams.
 Smith was chosen by teammates as winner of the Ed Block Courage Award, annually awarded to the player that exemplifies a commitment to sportsmanship and courage.
 Smith made the USA Today All-Joe Team, an award which is given to the best players not to make the Pro Bowl.